line/sacpo/README.md

 ## License
 [Apache License 2.0](LICENSE)

 Additionally, this repository contains third-party software.
-Refer [NOTICE.md](NOTICE.md) for more details and follow the terms and conditions of their use.
+Refer to [NOTICE.md](NOTICE.md) for more details and follow the terms and conditions of their use.